sinequa/sba-angular/docs/gettingstarted/server-setup.md

 {: .text-center }

 Finally, you can browse the content of workspace folder and that of its files or sub-folders.
-Except for the `node_modules` folder, whose content is not shown in the administration due to its size.
+Note that the contents of the node_modules folder are not shown in the administration due to their size

 ![Workspace content]({{site.baseurl}}assets/gettingstarted/admin-workspace-content.png)
 *Workspace - Content*